mattshardman/test-docs/docs/index.md

 ## Purpose

 Outline the ['golden path'](https://engineering.atspotify.com/2020/08/17/how-we-use-golden-paths-to-solve-fragmentation-in-our-software-ecosystem/) for creating a new feature or component in the console ui
-Provide step by step instuctions for how to create and test a new feature or component Describe in detail how we approach building UIs at Hasura using Test driven development what is a feature... what is a component...
+Provide step by step instructions for how to create and test a new feature or component Describe in detail how we approach building UIs at Hasura using Test driven development what is a feature... what is a component...

-Shouldn't be considered 'set in stone', comments cristisms etc. are welcome.
+Shouldn't be considered 'set in stone', comments, criticism etc. are welcome.

 ## Audience

 - Someone creating a new component or feature for the first time
 - Also should be useful point of reference for everyone else
-- Therefore, contains step by step and could seem overly exhuastive, but designed to be through in included every step of the development process
+- Therefore, contains step by step and could seem overly exhaustive, but designed to be thorough in included every step of the development process

 ## Overall Philosophy